 Gather your family together and Teach on this topic.
 After that preach on this topic in your church.

 Special adaptations for unique groups

-e
+Make it a family affair; each evening following supper have each person share what they are grateful for that day.
+Then as the Godly leader PRAY over them.